 Training of excellence, paid internships, career service, international networking and many others benefits for your professional and personal development.
 Teaching formulas for every demand.

 Starting date: each year, in March and October

-The Rome Business School’s Master Course in Food and Beverage Management offers general management training combined with production chain-specific competencies, to produce specialist professionals capable of dealing with the challenges of the food and beverage industry in an international and multicultural context.
+The Rome Business School’s MSc in Food & Beverage Management offers general management training combined with production chain-specific competencies, to produce specialist professionals capable of dealing with the challenges of the food and beverage industry in an international and multicultural context.

 The Italian food and beverage industry are growing in both the home and international markets.
 Italian products are a byword for a level of quality that is recognised and appreciated all over the world in terms of both raw materials and geographical provenance.... [-]

 This Master course is focused on the understanding, management, promotion and protection of high-quality Italian agro-food products, including wine. [+]

 This MSc degree will focus on the understanding, management, promotion and protection of high-value food products including wine.
 The internationally-recognised Italian food production system will be analysed as a model for defining and characterising the individual elements that contribute to the unique value of food products that are inextricably linked to place (terroir) through historic, social and cultural ties.
 These elements also include more recent developments in technology, nutrition, food safety, diet and health, and sensory science that are at the heart of a growing international demand for terroir-related high-value foods.
 The specific learning outcome for graduates of this programme will be a deep understanding of the multi-faceted characteristics that distinguish these foods from others in the marketplace and that can be exploited in products’ valorisation and consumer information strategies.
 The ultimate objective of this multi-disciplinary program is to train professionals who are well-versed in the complex system of producing high-value foods and wines whose quality is profoundly linked to traditions and place of origins.... [-]